oddbird/oddsite/content/2014/06/14/sqlalchemy-postgres-autocommit.rst

 author: carl
 tags: ["python", "sqlalchemy", "postgresql", "transactions", "django"]
 summary: |
-  SQLAlchemy (following Python's DBAPI) defaults to implicitly opening a new transaction when you query the database.
-If you prefer to work in autocommit mode by default and start all your transactions explicitly, SQLAlchemy doesn't currently offer a great deal of help.
-I show some (not yet battle-tested) code that seems to get this working.
+  SQLAlchemy defaults to implicitly opening a new transaction on your first database query.
+If you prefer to start your transactions explicitly instead, I've documented here my explorations in getting that to work.

 PostgreSQL transactions and SQLAlchemy
 ========================================

-SQLAlchemy defaults to implicitly opening a new transaction on your first database query.
-If you prefer to start your transactions explicitly instead, SQLAlchemy doesn't currently offer a great deal of help.
-I've documented here my explorations in getting that to work.
+`SQLAlchemy`_ defaults to implicitly opening a new transaction on your first database query.
+If you prefer to start your transactions explicitly instead, I've documented here my explorations in getting that to work.

 There are several different layers at play, so let's review from the top: